layer5io/istio-service-mesh-workshop/lab-6/README.md

 <!-- ```sh
 kubectl apply -f samples/bookinfo/networking/virtual-service-all-v1.yaml
 ``` -->
-Before we start let us reset the virtual services.
+Before we start, we will need to reset the virtual services.

 In Meshery in the browser, navigate to the Istio adapter's management page from the left nav menu again.